 Swipe to see more images

-We will meet every Thursday at 12.00pm in Class 3.
+We will meet every Thursday at 12.00pm in the computer suite.

 School Councillors- you will have lunch after the meeting.